muratcukur/Data-Visualization-DC.JS/README.md

                 d["toplam_musteri_sayisi"] = +d["toplam_musteri_sayisi"];
     });

+Then we create crossfilter database out of my data.

+        ndx = crossfilter(data);

 Then we describe graphs and attach them to html id we described in out html.

                        var totalProfit = dc.numberDisplay("#totalprofit");